openaps/docs/docs/docs/walkthrough/phase-4/autotune.md

 **Step 2: Install oref0 on the cloud VM**
 * After VM setup, follow the [phase 2 OpenAPS directions](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-2/oref0-setup.html) to install oref0.
 Note: only do Step 0 and Step 1.
-* After you install oref0 dependencies, you'll need to install the oref0 dev branch. at this stage `cd ~/src/oref0` and `git checkout dev` and `npm run global-install` might be the easiest way to do that.
+* After you install oref0 dependencies, you'll need to install the oref0 dev branch. at this stage `cd ~/src/oref0` and `git checkout dev` and `sudo npm run global-install` might be the easiest way to do that.
 (Copy and paste and run those three commands)

 **Step 3: Create a profile.json with your settings**
 * See (way) above for an example of a profile.json - create one (`nano profile.json`) and have it full of your profile information that is on your pump.